Room temperature can make or break your sleep quality. Find out the best temperature for sleeping, so you can fall asleep and stay asleep every night.

 If you don’t have climate control to set a cool room temperature (or even if you do), there are a few other ways to reach your perfect temperature:

 - Choose the right bed linen.
 Cotton and linen are the best choices, as they’re naturally breathable fibres that help you remain at your ideal body temperature.

 - Experiment with different sleepwear combinations.
 Again, natural cotton or linen sleepwear will allow for breathability and prevent you from overheating.

 - Don’t do vigorous exercise before bed: Raising your heart rate close to bedtime will only keep you awake.
-Try to do light exercise (such as walking) in the evening, and , as they will help you wake up and improve your mood for the day ahead.
+Try to do light exercise (such as walking) in the evening, and save the cardio workouts for the morning, as they will help you wake up and improve your mood for the day ahead.

 - Invest in a mattress that is breathable: Many mattresses do not promote airflow, so it’s important to choose a mattress that does.
-One such mattress is the mattress features AeroComfort technology that ensures optimal breathability and healthy airflow through the mattress, so you remain at the ideal sleeping temperature.
+A.H.
+Beard King Koil mattresses that feature AeroComfort technology ensures optimal breathability and healthy airflow through the mattress, so you remain at the ideal sleeping temperature.

 - Keep your bedroom door open through the night, and open other windows in the house to allow air to circulate freely throughout to keep you cool.